bizzyjack/Master-Thesis-Influence-of-immigration-status-on-depression-score-A-machine-learning-approach/README.md

 1. Open the R project in RStudio
 2. Run `00_install_packages.R` (once)
 3. Run `01_main_analysis.R`

-*expected outputs (“this will create X tables and Y figures in /outputs”)* *add a “Troubleshooting” mini-section (common issues: package install errors, download failures, permissions)*
+*add a “Troubleshooting” mini-section (common issues: package install errors, download failures, permissions)*

 ## How to use: